lib-static/lib-static.github.io/pages/projects.md

 ---
-title: Browse All
+title: Browse Projects
 layout: browse
-permalink: /browse.html
+permalink: /projects/
 # see _data/config-browse.csv for display options
 # the Browse visualization will be added below the content in this file
 ---

-## Browse Items
+## Browse Projects